wellsb1/fort_fusion_vtl/README.md

 ```
 #layout('some_sub_layout_file.vm')

 	this content will be passed to 'some_sub_layout_file.vm' as $content
 	and the rendering of 'some_sub_layout_file.vm' will included inline.

-#
+#end

 ```